 The NYC considered it the top service on its Chicago-Boston corridor with other notables including the Berkshire, Interstate Express, New England Wolverine, North Shore Limited, Ohio State Limited, and Paul Revere.
 From the outset the New England States was listed as all-Pullman, according to Craig Sanders' book, "Limiteds, Locals, And Expresses In Indiana, 1838-1971."

-However, for its first several years the train operated with heavyweight sleepers albeit did not charge extra-fare.
-However, that changed in 1949 when new lightweight, stainless-steel equipment from the Budd Company arrived, completely transforming the train.
 The cars were part of a massive 720-car order NYC had placed before and after the war to continue its quest in upgrading its passenger operations and the famous "Great Steel Fleet" in an effort to stop ridership losses experienced before the conflict broke out.
-The train's new consist included the following (according to the railroad's 1950 timetable); a baggage/dormitory, observation-lounge-sleeper (5-double bedroom/buffet), lounge-sleeper (6-double bedroom/buffet), five through Chicago-Boston 10-roomette/6-double bedroom sleepers, twin-unit diner, reclining seat coaches (all reserved), and a diner-lounge-coach.

 Mr. Doughty notes that the sharp curves and stiff grades over the Boston & Albany through Massachusetts precluded train speeds from reaching higher than 65 mph (and then only in a few locations) while most of the corridor was limited to just 50 mph.

 counterpart would slip away from La Salle Street Station at 2:30 PM in